thatcherfreeman/utility-dctls/README.md

 **Draw Curve**: Shows you the distance vs weight function of the kernel.
 The dashed line in the middle represents the center of the kernel, and the dashed lines on the left and right side represent a distance equal to **blur radius**.
 The curve represents the weight assigned at each distance.
 Under the hood, the area under the curve is normalized to equal 1.0.

 ---

+### Photo Perceptual Exposure DCTL

+This tool combines the benefits of linear and log Lift/Gamma/Gain primaries into one tool, for faster application.

+#### Credits:

+Titled and UI designed by Misha Beare.

+#### DCTL Parameters

+**Exposure**: Stops of linear gain to be applied to the image.

+**Flare**: Offset applied to the image in a linear state.

+**Temperature/Tint**: Allows you to white balance the image via RGB linear gain.
+You simply choose the hue corresponding to the Temperature slider using **Temperature Axis Hue**, and the Temperature slider will move along that direction, whereas the tint slider will move in a direction perpendicular to the temperature axis.

+**Contrast**: Applies Gamma in linear, however it is normalized so that mid gray does not move.

+**Log Lift**: Applies Lift in the selected **Log Space**.
+When **Mid Gray Comp Str.** is set to 100%, then gamma is simultaneously applied to restore mid gray.

+**Log Gamma**: Applies Gamma in the selected **Log Space**, in addition to the selected mid grey compensation.
+This slider is scaled to match the wheel in the control panel.

+**Log Gain**: Similar to Log Lift, applies gain in the selected **Log Space**.
+When **Mid Gray Comp Str.** is set to 100%, then gamma is simultaneously applied to restore mid gray.

+**Mid Gray Comp Strength**: Indicates how extremely Log Gamma should be applied to compensate for adjustments to **Log Lift** and **Log Gain** to restore mid gray.

+**Linear Mid Gray**: Indicate the linear code value for mid gray.
+This is used to calculate the target mid gray value in the selected **Log Space** and is the value preserved by the **Contrast** slider.

+**Normalize WB by Lum**: When checked, **Temperature** and **Tint** will attempt to preserve luminance.
+When unchecked, those two sliders will instead maintain `max(r,g,b)` and can only darken the image.

+**Input Transfer Function**: Indicate the image encoding of the input image, so we can transform to linear.

+**Log Space**: Indicate the log curve used when the **Log Lift/Gamma/Gain** sliders are applied.
+If set to Auto, this just matches the **Input Transfer Function** which is what you usually want.
+If the input transfer function is set to Linear and this is set to Auto, then we default to DaVinci Intermediate.

+---

 ### Photon Noise DCTL

 Helps simulate the effect of photon noise, a noise that's approximately poisson distributed, where the variance is proportional to the intensity of the signal.
 Apply this to a linear image.

 In order for the math to work out correctly, this DCTL expects that all inputs are nonnegative (and it has a clamp to remove any negative values when they arise).
 I would recommend using this DCTL when the image is in such a state.

 #### DCTL Parameters

 **Photon Exposure** (stops): The input signal is multiplied by `_exp2f(photon exposure)`to compute the variance

 **Noise Mode**: Indicates a different noise mode.
 In RGB, noise is computed on each channel independently, In Monochrome Noise mode, I recycle the same random seed for all three channels to avoid introducing chroma noise.